 \subsection{Markov chains and random walks}

-A network is a connected graph $G=(V,E)$ together with a set of positive real values $(\mathfrak{r}(e))_{e\in E}$, the so called \emph{resistances} of the edges.
+Fix throughout this section a connected finite graph $G=(V,E)$.
+A network is a connected graph $G=(V,E)$ together with a set of positive real values $(\mathfrak{r}(e))_{e\in E}$, the \emph{resistances} of the edges.
 We denote the network simply as $G$ and make no distinction with the underlying graph.
 We define the conductance $\mathfrak{c}$ of the edge $e$ as $\mathfrak{c}(e)=\frac{1}{\mathfrak{r}(e)}$.
 Given a network, we define the associated transition probabilities by

 where $\mathfrak{c}(x)=\sum_{y\sim x} \mathfrak{c}(x,y)$.
 For $\{x,y\} \in E$, denote by $\overrightarrow{e}=\overrightarrow{xy}$ an oriented edge, oriented from $x$ to $y$, and by $-\overrightarrow{e}=\overrightarrow{yx}$ the oriented edge, oriented from $y$ to $x$.
-For $x,y \in V$, a \emph{unit flow} from $x$ to $y$ is a function $\theta$ on oriented edges such that $\theta(\overrightarrow{xy})=-\theta(\overrightarrow{yx})$, $\sum_{x\sim a}\theta(\overrightarrow{xa})=1$, $\sum_{a\sim y}\theta(\overrightarrow{ay})=1$ and
+For $x,y \in V$, a \emph{unit flow} from $x$ to $y$ is a function $\theta$ on oriented edges such that $\theta(\overrightarrow{xy})=-\theta(\overrightarrow{yx})$, $\sum_{a, x\sim a}\theta(\overrightarrow{xa})=1$, $\sum_{a, a\sim y}\theta(\overrightarrow{ay})=1$ and

-Next, we have a central definition: \begin{definition} The \emph{energy} of a unit flow $\theta$ is given by